luxe/luxe.github.com/releases/mario/docs/mario.md

 % Mario
 % Mario on your desktop
-% July 22, 2019
+% July 23, 2019

 # Introduction
 You know mario the plummer? well he's back for new adventures on the PC.
-This like mario maker but with no restrictions and tons of cool build items.
+This is like mario maker but with no restrictions and tons of cool build items.
+Join the fun.
+Play pre-built levels.
+Make your own.
+Share with friends.

 # Installation